defencedigital/moduk-service-manual/src/technology/design-and-build-new-technology.md

   url: "/technology/"
 ---

 When you design and build new technology for Defence, you need to do it the right way.
+Check the principles you need to follow.

 ## Defence Technology Principles